 In the research group, she developed drug candidates for diabetes treatment and her work on glucokinase activators was published in Tetrahedron Letters.
 In the clinical group, she designed and executed statistical analyses to inform and support the global clinical strategies for Lyrica—one of Pfizer’s top selling drugs with a peak of $3B in annual sales—in over 15 countries.
 Isa also holds a Master in Pharmacology from Cornell University.

 Isa decided to go to business school to bring the technical and business together.
 After earning her MBA from MIT Sloan, Isa was a Vice President of Digital Strategy at JPMorgan Chase in New York and Hong Kong.
 She worked closely with senior management to build and execute various strategic initiatives across digital, product development, analytics, marketing and client services.

-While navigating her professional and personal life, Isa noticed one consistent commonality that all successful people had: community.
+While navigating her professional and personal life, Isa noticed one consistent commonality that all successful people had: the core need for friendships.
 Millennials and Gen-Z have the highest feelings of loneliness and crave better social experiences more than ever before.
 And she knew she had the strength—and determination—to make a difference.